hippware/dawdle/README.md

 ### Experimental API

-There is a basic, experimental API which involves passing a simple function to `Dawdle.call/1`.
+There is a basic, experimental API which involves passing an anonymous function to `Dawdle.call/1`.
 The function will execute on a node running the Dawdle application with pollers enabled.

 ```elixir
 iex> Dawdle.call(fn -> IO.puts("Hello World!") end)